If you can’t get to a phone, feel free to fill post a comment at the bottom of this page.

-In many cases, an attorney can get you a dismissal (all charges are dropped and without fines or penalties) or a reduction in fines and points.
-Here are some reasons why you should fight your New York speeding ticket:
+In many cases, an attorney can either get you a dismissal (all charges are dropped and without fines or penalties) or a reduction in fines and points.
+Here are some reasons why you should fight your speeding ticket:

 - Significant fines & surcharges